WHAT DOES NORMAL INFANT SLEEP EVEN MEAN?

 YOU'RE TELLING ME THIS IS NORMAL INFANT SLEEP BUT I AM STILL STRUGGLING.

-We are expected to bounce back, continue on with all the to-do's of life, the groceries, the care of other infants or earn money all while dealing with an infant who is biologically designed to wake.
-For many mothers their partner returns to work after two short weeks of paternity leave leaving them alone for most the day and night to deal with these changes alone.
+We are expected to bounce back, continue on with all the to-do's of life, the groceries, the care of other children or earn money all while dealing with an infant who is biologically evolved to wake.
+For many mothers, their partner returns to work after two short weeks of paternity leave (at best) leaving them alone for most the day and night to deal with these changes alone.
 So it is absolutely no wonder so many of us struggle with those early years of parenthood.
-It is no wonder we now live in a society so hyper focused on fixing the infant despite them behaving/sleeping as they are biologically expected to.
+It is no wonder we now live in a society so hyper focused on fixing the infant despite them behaving and sleeping as they are expected to.

 There are absolutely ways beyond sleep training that can help both you and your baby thrive.
 There are ways to change your approach, optimise sleep using responsive, evidence based strategies, taking things off your plate in this hard season, or to shift your perspective and the perspective of those around you so that they can support you more during this time.